 But what's the best option?
 I've read a lot about microdermabrasion to treat acne scars, so I reached out to a few of skincare's biggest power players to find out more.
 Below, they discuss the best treatments for those annoying acne scars.

-First, I talked to Christine Chin, a New York–based esthetician who has treated the faces of Gisele Bündchen, Erin Wasson, and Karolína Kurková.
+First, I talked to Christine Chin, a New York-based esthetician who has treated the faces of Gisele Bündchen, Erin Wasson, and Karolína Kurková.
 She's known for her unbelievable attention to detail, as she clears every last pore in her sought-after facials.
-"Yes, I recommend it for light to slight acne scars, as microdermabrasion removes and renews the surface level of skin," Chin says.
+"Yes, I recommend it for light to slight acne scars, as microdermabrasion removes and renews the surface level of the skin," Chin says.
 "However, it's not recommended for deep scars.
 Light or tiny bumps on the surface level can be more easily removed by treating the top layer of the skin.

 Because it renews the surface layer, your skin will appear more smooth and more even in tone.
 Surface marks will fade, and dead skin will be removed.
 Use a scrub before the treatment and three to four days post-treatment.
 Lasers will be needed for deeper scars."